 I thought that was strictly my husband’s territory.

 John Locke said it perfectly when referring to his novel, A Girl Like You.
 “Who’s gonna get hurt if you brake a flippin’ rule once in awhile?
 I get a lot of criticism from purists for my writing, but I can live with it, because English teachers aren’t my target audience.
 Not all English teachers.
 Just the cool ones.”

-I am grateful to all my followers on Twitter and also the many friends and the wonderful authors I have met and made on Twitter.
+I am so very grateful to all my followers, many friends, and the other wonderful multi-talented authors I have met on Twitter.
 You know who you are.

-I am grateful for my Webmaster, Tom Stier, and also to those who left such heartfelt comments on my website to my posts and grateful for the thousands of readers out there who really do enjoy my books.
-I like to think of them as the silent majority.
+I am grateful to all those wonderful people who left such heartfelt comments on my website to my posts, and the many thousands of readers out there who really do enjoy my books and give me great feedback and constructive advice.
+You are valued!

 But most of all, I am grateful for every day that I am lucky enough to wake up and write knowing so many wonderful people, authors included, who are a part of my life.
 And as long as my fictional characters, I’m not mentioning any particular names, they know who they are, restrain themselves and stop telling me their dialogue is much better than mine, I am good to go.

 Be grateful.
 Life is too short.
 Give thanks.

 Chase your dreams, not someone else’s.